cesgarpas/rp-scripts-server/README.md

 ## Add and run scripts
 Add any .sh file to the repo folder (with execution permissions) and restart the service.
 You will see the scripts list in the view and by clicking on them they will be executed and the output showed.

+## Run command
+You can also use the input to run any command and it will be displayed in the textarea with the result.

 ## Debug
  - To view the logs of the service run: